vralle/html-bundler-webpack-plugin/README.md

 > [!NOTE]
 >
-> In the generated HTML, all script tags remain in their original places, and the split chunks will be added there
+> In the generated HTML, all script tags remain in their original places,
-> in the order in which Webpack generated them.
+> and the split chunks will be added there in the order in which Webpack
+> generated them.

-In this use case the `optimization.splitChunks.cacheGroups.{cacheGroup}.test` option must match exactly only JS files from `node_modules`:
+In this use case `optimization.splitChunks.cacheGroups.{cacheGroup}.test` option must match exactly only JS files from `node_modules`:

 ```js
 module.exports = {